Armored Heart: L'Odeur de l'Amour

 “Your foot, dummy,” said the voice, sadly.
 “No wonder you were limping.”

 The voice sat down in the grass with her, and lifted her head into its lap.
 “It’s okay,” she whispered to it, knowing it to be true.
-“I have a…” she paused, and tried to think, tried to remember.
-There was… there was something to remember, she knew.
+“I have a…” She paused, and tried to think, tried to remember.
+There was… There was something to remember, she knew.
 Something about herself that had been there before, but she couldn’t find.

 “You’re confused, aren’t you?”
 Asked the voice, and she nodded.
 The voice giggled when she did that, and she liked the sound of the voice giggling, so she did it again.
 “I have something for you that will make that go away, if you’d like.”